Introducing PAULIE: The City's New Permitting and Licensing Platform

 Meetings

-2024 BZA Hearing Schedule
+2025 BZA Hearing Schedule 2026 BZA Hearing Schedule

-The BZA will conduct a public hearing within four weeks of the application's submission.
+The BZA will typically conduct a public hearing within four weeks of the application's submission.
 By State Law 15.99, a decision is required on zoning-related requests within 60 days of submission or automatic approval will be given.
 An extension of 60 days may be given, provided the applicant is given written notice.
 The BZA holds public hearings every other Monday.
-The hearings start at 3:00 p.m. in Room 330 of the City Hall/Courthouse.
+The hearings start at 3:00 p.m. and are generally held in Room 330 of the City Hall/Courthouse.
 It is highly recommended that the applicant or their representative attend the hearing.

 Interested parties may also sign up to receive BZA agendas, BZA agenda results, and notices of received applications via email.
 To subscribe, visit the GovDelivery Portal.
-Enter your email and click "Subscribe."
+Enter your email and click "Submit."
 Doing so will take you to another page where specific notifications may be selected from a wide variety.
 Scroll down to "Early Notification System" (ENS) and select the District Council area in which you want to receive notifications for.
 Scroll down and press "submit."
 You are now subscribed and will receive notices pertaining to that area.

 Zoning Code Requirements